What is Determiner Order?

-Distributive determiners are only used alone as a post-determiner, but they cannot be used with central determiners at the same time.
+Distributive determiners are only used alone as a post-determiner.
+This means they cannot be used with central determiners at the same time.
 Check these examples out:

 Can We Use Post-determiners and Pre-determiners Together?

-There are only a few structures of post-determiners and pre-determiners that can be used together at the same time.
+There are only a few structures in which post-determiners and pre-determiners can be used together at the same time.
 Here are the structures:

-- distributive (pre-determiner) + article + numeral + head noun
+- distributive (pre-determiner) + article + numeral (post-determiner) + head noun

 Here is an example of this structure: